Xavi Decides Against Taking Barcelona Job Immediately - Source - UrduPoint

 But a source has told AFP Sport that Grau and Abidal were returning to Barcelona on Sunday, after Xavi said he would not be giving his agreement straight away.

+His response comes as a blow to the club, who also announced on Sunday that striker Luis Suarez is expected to be out for four months.

+Suarez has undergone keyhole surgery on his injured right knee and is unlikely now to return before the end of the season.

-Xavi could yet resume negotiations in the coming days or, more likely, in the summer once the season has finished.
+Xavi could yet resume negotiations in the coming days or, more likely, in the summer once the current campaign is finished.

 In the meantime, Valverde remains in charge and the plan is that he will take training as usual on Monday morning.